weiwei-tsao/authentication_app/client/auth-app/README.md

 # Authentication App

-A modern React TypeScript application with authentication features built using Vite, Material UI, React Hook Form, and React Router.
+A modern React TypeScript application with authentication features built using Vite, Material UI, React Hook Form, and Apollo Client for GraphQL integration.

 ## Features